-- Protect your personal finances One way to protect your personal finances is to make sure you have a proper corporate structure.
-If you're still running your business as an individual - cut it out!
-If by now you don't have an S corp, C corp, or LLC, you're asking for trouble.
+u Protect your personal finances - One way to protect your personal finances is to make sure you have a proper corporate structure.
+If you're still running your business as an individual - consider using an S corp, or LLC.
 These are not expensive to set up and you can work with companies like LegalZoom.
-I prefer working with a business lawyer or CPA who will not only set up the entity but also remind me of when I have to do certain filings to maintain the corporate status. - Protect your a\$\$ets Roughly \$600 billion is stolen from companies by their employees every year.
+I prefer working with a business lawyer or CPA who will not only set up the entity but also remind me of when I have to do certain filings to maintain the corporate status.
+Protect your a\$\$ets - Roughly \$600 billion is stolen from companies by their employees every year.
 That's a BIG number!
 Whether it's pilferage at a retail store or fudging on an expense report, the number is enormous.
 I know this to be true because one of my first employees stole \$15,000 from me.
 I learned that you must have proper checks and balances around anything that can be swiped, sabotaged, or manipulated.
-Don't trust blindly. - ❑ Have a Plan B for a drop of 20%-50% revenue This is a big one.
+Don't trust people blindly.
+Have a Plan B for a drop of 20%-50% revenue - This is a big one.
 Many of the entrepreneurs that survived the recession were the ones who had a Plan B. Now that we're on the other side of the recession, do you have a Plan B in case it happens again?
-A helpful exercise to go through is to figure out what you would have to do if you had a drop in revenue of 20% to 50% both at work and at home.
+A helpful exercise to go through is to figure out what you would have to do if you had a drop in revenue of 20% to 50%.
+How would you handle that both at work and at home!
 How could you generate a happy, profitable existence given those figures?
-Answering those questions takes the fear out of facing them! - Have a plan for doubling your revenue Conversely, stay positive and ask yourself the same exact question of what the results would be if you doubled the revenue both at work and at home?
+Answering those questions takes the fear out of facing them !
+Have a plan for doubling your revenue - Conversely, stay positive and ask yourself the opposite question.
+What the results would be if you doubled the revenue both at work and at home?
 What would you have to do for that to happen?
 If you got that volume of the business, could you support it?
 Is there a plan for that?
 In writing?
+Make sure you have proper insurance coverages! - A good insurance broker can help you get reasonably priced general liability, workers compensation, employment practices and other coverages.
+And remember Cash is King!